samapraku/lhc_gcm_extension/README.md

 **Issues**

 The twilio extension requires the REST API.
 However, the rest API might not work with the default .htaccess configuration.
-Adding the configuration below may work.
+Adding the configuration below to .htaccess file may work.

 <code> SetEnvIf Authorization "(.*)" HTTP_AUTHORIZATION=$1</code>